gigascience/gigadb-website/docs/sop/DATASET_UPLOAD.md

 ### 6. Generate MD5 checksums

+The MD5 values for a dataset's files come from a `<dataset_doi>.md5` file which is available from the CNGB FTP server via its URL.
+This file must be present in order for MD5 file attributes to be added into the database for the dataset.
 ```
 # Log into bastion server and run this command:
 $ docker-compose run --rm  test ./protected/yiic files updateMD5FileAttributes --doi=<insert doi here>